 The real estate industry only works for homes that are ready for it.
 If the property is shabby, needs serious repairs, or if you need to sell quickly without delays, then the typical agent-buyer process may not be right for you.
-The alternative is to sell to a professional home rehab team like Sellers Advantage.
+The alternative is to sell to a professional home rehab company that buys homes like Sellers Advantage.
 After one no-obligation appraisal, we’ll make a cash offer that you can close in just a few days from accepting our bid.
 Because we are professional rehabbers, we specialize in taking all the concerns of home-selling off your hands.

 PROFESSIONALS WHO CAN HANDLE A TRUST PURCHASE